 There are no chemicals with substitution warnings on Spirit Energy's operated production installations (except for a hydraulic fluid on the Calder platform which is used in a closed loop system).
-There are chemicals with substitution warnings or red category labels in use on our term chemical permits for drilling and intervention operations in the UK and Norway.
+There are chemicals with substitution warnings or red category labels in use on our term chemical permits for drilling and intervention operations in the UK.

 In some applications, the use of red category chemicals or those with substitution warnings is unavoidable, for example to ensure well integrity.
-In the UK sector during 2021 there were 12 substitution chemicals included in term permits for wells activities.
-Significant number of these were not used at all or used (but not discharged).
-In the Norwegian sector, there was some use of red category chemicals, but these were not discharged.
+In the UK sector during 2022 there were less than 10 substitution chemicals included in term permits for wells activities.
+A significant number of these were not used at all or used (but not discharged).
 Work continues to identify replacement products across our activities and is summarised for the UK in the review of the technical justifications for chemicals flagged for substitution carried out within Spirit Energy.